mafeyisopin629-spec/updated-open-range/contribution_readme.md

 - Created `tests/test_technique_classifier.py` with 5 passing tests

 **Challenges faced:**

-- `uv` command not found on Windows, resolved using `python -m uv`
-- hydra keyword conflict between T1078 and T1110, resolved by removing hydra from T1078 keywords in the YAML file
+- **Windows PATH issue with `uv`:** Running `uv` directly in the terminal failed with "command not found" on Windows.
+After investigating, I discovered that `uv` was installed but not added to the Windows PATH.
+I resolved this by prefixing all commands with `python -m`, using `python -m uv run pytest` instead of `uv run pytest`.
+This became my standard approach for the rest of the project.

+- **Keyword conflict between MITRE techniques:** The keyword "hydra" was initially mapped to T1078 (Valid Accounts) in `mitre_techniques.yaml`, but it was incorrectly matching commands related to T1110 (Brute Force) since Hydra is a well-known brute force tool.
+I caught this during testing when a brute force command was being tagged with the wrong technique ID.
+I resolved it by removing "hydra" from T1078's keyword list entirely to avoid false positives.

+- **Merge conflict in `pentest.py`:** When opening the PR, the upstream repo had updated `families/pentest.py` while I was working on my branch.
+I resolved the conflict using VS Code's built-in merge editor, selecting "Accept Both Changes" to preserve both my `technique_id` logic and the upstream's new task structure, then committed and pushed the resolution.

 **Code Changes:**
 - **Files modified:** `ontology.py`, `families/pentest.py`